Heck's: History

-Shortly after all of the assets of the retail division were sold to Retail Acquisition Corporation, Inc., and became L.A.
+Shortly afterward, all of the assets of the retail division were sold to Retail Acquisition Corporation, Inc., and became L.A.
 Joe Department Stores.
 Two locations were sold to, and became, Fisher's Big Wheel.

 One location was sold to Gabriel Brothers.

 A 1991 Philadelphia Inquirer article lists several factors for the collapse of Heck's under the new management of Russell Isaacs, putting the blame on Isaacs' sweeping changes to the stores.

 Specifically, the Inquirer cited customer frustration with constant store redesigns and products being dropped from inventory.
 The store also faced major troubles from costly data errors caused by its new computer accounting system.